typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-optional-chain.md

 ---
-description: 'Enforce using concise optional chain expressions instead of chained logical ands.'
+description: 'Enforce using concise optional chain expressions instead of chained logical ands, negated logical ors, or empty objects.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑